DrBaxR/obsidian-vault/refs/hibyte/MediQ new instance.md

 #------v required for capesaro sync to work v------#
-APP_BASEURL # the base url of the deployed instance (used by capesaro sync) CAPESARO_SYNC_MP_REST_URI # url of the capesaro sync instance
+APP_BASEURL # the base url of the deployed instance (used by capesaro sync) CAPESARO_SYNC_MP_REST_URI # url of the capesaro sync instance APP_CAPESARO_USERNAME # the username used to log in to capesaro APP_CAPESARO_PASSWORD # the password used to log in to capesaro
 ```

 The only values the **MUST** be set are `APP_KEYCLOAK_REALM` and `MP_JWT_VERIFY_PUBLICKEY_ISSUER` and `MP_JWT_VERIFY_PUBLICKEY_LOCATION`.